 Essentially, the way that the grapes are farmed to produce wine is the most important element.

-However, you still need a wine that tastes delicious and apparently Avaline is.
+However, you still need a wine that tastes delicious, and apparently, Avaline is.
 The wellness queens have achieved this crucial objective.
-The white is crisp and refreshing and pairs perfectly to summertime seafood and freshly-grilled poultry.
-This wellness wine should be served chilled.
+White is crisp and refreshing and pairs perfectly with summertime seafood and freshly-grilled poultry.
+The wellness wine should be served chilled.
 The rosé has melon and strawberry notes familiar to Provence-style examples, though this one comes with a zesty and slightly tangy finish.
 Both bottles will retail online at wine.com and at select retailers in 43 states plus D.C., for a suggested retail price of $24.